xclarifyio/clarify-php/README.md

 ### Searching Audio

-To search, you use the same \OP3Nvoice\Bundle object and search using your keywords.
+To search, you use the same \Clarify\Bundle object and search using your keywords.
 This can be accomplished in a single line of code:

 ```php
 $result = $bundle->search('my-keyword');